-My friend and fellow MSN Money columnist Liz Weston really, really dislikes gift cards.
+My friend and former fellow MSN Money columnist Liz Weston really, really dislikes gift cards.
 She despairs of a world in which a shopper grabs a dozen plastic rectangles from the supermarket’s “gift card mall” and does a mental butt dance: Woo hoo!
 I’m all done my holiday shopping!

 That image bothers me, too.
 Gift-giving should not come down to, “How fast can I get this over with?